How to Write about Social Issues in English

 Advanced Conjunctions in English: How to Use Not Only… But Also, Hardly… When & More There comes a moment in every English learner’s life when simple sentences are no longer enough.
 “I was tired, but I finished.”
 “He arrived, and we started.”
 “She is smart, and she is kind.”
 Perfectly Read more

-Learn the most useful linking words to express opinion in English, from simple phrases like in my opinion to more advanced expressions such as I would argue that and it could be argued that.
+Learn the most useful linking words for opinion essays in English, from simple phrases like in my opinion to more advanced expressions such as I would argue that and it could be argued that.
 This lesson is ideal for B2–C1 learners, Cambridge exams, essays and speaking practice.

 How to Write About a Memorable Day in Your Life Writing about a memorable day is one of those classic school tasks that never goes out of fashion — and for good reason.
 Everyone has at least one unforgettable moment to share.
 Whether it is a birthday surprise, a holiday Read more